n1cklarosa/c64-bpong/README.md

 To run the assbmler version.

+#### Option 1.
-Option 1.
-To compile the assembler version, use the [ACME compiler](https://github.com/meonwax/acme) on apong.asm, it will create apong.prg in the build folder.
-Or load apong.prg from the repo.
+To compile the assembler version, use the [ACME compiler](https://github.com/meonwax/acme) to compile apong.asm, it will create apong.prg in the build folder.

-Option 2.
+#### Option 2.
+load apong.prg from the repo.

+#### Option 3.
 Mount the pongdisk.d64 file in vice, and load with the following
 ```
 load"bpong.prg",8,1
 ```